 Humans damage fragile ecosystems when they invade to capture animals from the wild.
 Removing wild animals from their home threatens the species’ population and survival.

 Sometimes owners will release animals into the wild when they become too much to care for.
 They either die quickly or wreak havoc and suffering on native wildlife.
-For example, red-eared slider turtles are an inexpensive and popular exotic pet, but they lose their novelty and even become aggressive.
-Their populations are out of control in many B.C. lakes and ponds and they damage native turtle and amphibian populations.
+For example, red-eared slider turtles were once an inexpensive and popular exotic pet.
+However, people found they grew too large for home aquariums and began releasing them outside.
+Their populations are now out of control in many B.C. lakes and ponds, where they damage native turtle and amphibian populations.

 Public health and safety